Alee4738/local-drive/README.md

 - frontend can list files
 - frontend can download files
 - backend can return list of files
+- frontend can upload new files
+- backend can upload new files

 ## Todo
-- frontend can upload files